 FTIR spectroscopy may be useful for engineers and scientists involved in renewable energy research, such as anaerobic digestion of landfill or agricultural products to evolve methane for generation of electricity.
 FTIR can be used to monitor major components (CH4, CO, CO2), contaminants (siloxanes, acids such as HCl), and combustion products (NO, NO2, N2O).
 This webinar provides an introduction to FTIR for biogas analysis, including sampling considerations and factors in quantitative analysis.

 Online FTIR instrumentation provides a flexible, practical analytical technique as manufacturing facilities implement advanced diagnostics and environmental monitoring of their industrial gas streams.
 From continuous emission monitoring (CEM) to semiconductor gas purity monitoring at parts-per-billion contaminant levels, FTIR offers researchers an invaluable window into the chemical composition of their gas streams.

-This webinar introduces listeners to the fundamental strengths, weaknesses, pros and cons of industrial FTIR analysis, with example applications and comparisons to competing techniques.
+This webinar introduces listeners to the fundamental strengths, weaknesses, pros, and cons of industrial FTIR analysis, with example applications and comparisons to competing techniques.

 Aviator’s Breathing Oxygen

 The Aviator’s Breathing Oxygen (ABO) method is designed to detect impurities in ABO gas according to the US Air Force military standard 1564A.
 This method is used with the 10-meter gas cell.
-Detection limits assume a collection time of two minutes with a room-temperature DTGS detector.
+Detection limits assume a collection time of 2 minutes with a room-temperature DTGS detector.

 Compressed Breathing Air